-Your Area Representative reports into the Regional Management Team in your area.
-These individuals are there to oversee your Area Representative, provide additional assistance, as well as maintain a relationship with your host school and CASE headquarters.
+Your Area Representative reports to the Regional Management Team in your area.
+These individuals are there to oversee your Area Representative, provide additional assistance, and to assist you in maintaining a positive relationship with your host school and CASE headquarters.